 Payday loans are often short-term, high-cost loans.
 When applying for these loans, your credit score does not matter because your paycheck is used as security against the amount borrowed.

-When you’re approved for a payday loan, you give the lender a postdated check for the amount being borrowed plus any fees.
+When approved for a payday loan, you give the lender a postdated check for the amount being borrowed plus any fees.
 The lender holds onto that check and gives you cash.
 On your next payday, the lender cashes the check you provided.

 Another common installment loan is a mortgage.
 The most popular mortgages require homeowners to pay back the money borrowed over the course of 15 or 30 years with a fixed interest rate.
 Because a mortgage is backed by collateral, such as a house or condo, the interest rates tend to be lower.